untoldengine/UntoldEngine/docs/API/UsingFootIK.md

 world-stationary no matter what the root does.
 The lock releases when the animation swings the foot away (speed above the exit threshold, or pulled past the lock distance), and a short decay lets the foot catch up without a pop.
+The decay keeps running if the foot plants again before it has finished, so a foot that re-plants mid catch-up eases the last few centimetres into place instead of snapping.
 Thresholds are hysteretic so a foot never flickers between states.

 ## Tips and Best Practices